bonanitech/blog/_posts/2018-03-19-how-to-hide-offline-steam-sensor-entities-in-home-assistant.md

 title:  "How to hide offline Steam sensor entities in Home Assistant"
 date:   2018-03-19 08:27:00 -0400
 tags: home-assistant
+permalink: /how-to-hide-offline-steam-sensor-entities-in-home-assistant/
 ---

-I received the message below on [Reddit🔗](https://www.reddit.com/r/homeassistant/comments/85fbob/managing_groups_visibility_in_home_assistant/dvx0473/) and decided to find a way to do what was proposed.
+I received the message below on [Reddit](https://www.reddit.com/r/homeassistant/comments/85fbob/managing_groups_visibility_in_home_assistant/dvx0473/) and decided to find a way to do what was proposed.

 <br />